-As prescribed in the Agreement between the San Diego County Regional Airport Authority and the external auditor, McGladrey & Pullen, LLP, an audit of the Authority's financial statements shall be performed following generally accepted auditing principles and government auditing standards, to complete an independent external audit in conjunction with the an assessment of the Authority's internal controls for fiscal years 2009, 2010, and 2011.
+As outlined in the Agreement between the San Diego County Regional Airport Authority and the external auditor, McGladrey & Pullen, LLP, an audit of the Authority's financial statements shall be performed following generally accepted auditing principles and government auditing standards, to complete an independent external audit in conjunction with the an assessment of the Authority's internal controls for fiscal years 2009, 2010, and 2011.

 The Charter of the Audit Committee approved by the Board on October 2, 2003, requires that the external auditor's plan for conducting the audit of the Authority's financial statements be reviewed and approved by the Audit Committee.
 The Charter requires reviews of the external auditor's annual report on independence, a report on its quality control program and peer review, and a review of the external auditor's audit fees.
-A letter to the Audit Committee from McGladrey & Pullen communicating these matters is provided in Attachment A.